ipfs/ipfs-desktop/README.md

 ### Where are my IPFS configuration and log files?

+> [!IMPORTANT]
+> IPFS Desktop app configuration is separate from the configuration and repository of Kubo IPFS node.

-You can open these files from the IPFS logo menu by selecting `Open Logs Directory` or `Open Configuration File` from the `Advanced` submenu.
+You can open Desktop app and log files from the IPFS logo menu by selecting `Open Logs Directory` or `Open Configuration File` from the `Advanced` submenu.
 Or, find them in your OS as follows:
 - **Mac:** `~/Library/Application Support/IPFS Desktop/`
 - **Windows:** `%appdata%/IPFS Desktop/`
 - **Linux:** `~/.config/IPFS Desktop/`

 ### How does IPFS Desktop select the IPFS repo location?

+> [!IMPORTANT]
+> IPFS Desktop uses [Kubo](https://github.com/ipfs/kubo) implementation of IPFS node, which has its own configuration and repository, separate from the Desktop app.

-IPFS Desktop uses [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), which, by default, checks the `IPFS_PATH` environment variable.
-If that isn't set, it falls back to `$HOME/.ipfs`.
+IPFS Desktop uses [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl) to locate Kubo repository.

+1. First, it checks the `IPFS_PATH` environment variable.
+2. If that isn't set, it falls back to `$HOME/.ipfs`.
 As soon as the first run has succeeded, repository location info is saved in the configuration file, which becomes the source of truth.

-To open your repo directory from the IPFS logo menu, select `Open Repository Directory` from the `Advanced` submenu.
+To open your Kubo repo directory from the IPFS logo menu, select `Open Repository Directory` from the `Advanced` submenu.

 ### Which version of IPFS does IPFS Desktop use?